Preface by Dale Jennings

 For many years, the club searched for somewhere to call home.
 In 1994, the club became a co-tenant of the former Belmont Bowling Club clubrooms, now known as Belmont Park Pavilion.
 Thirteen other organisations shared the building, but importantly it is available for our Geelong Half Marathon week end and the first club race morning.
 All races starting from the clubrooms conclude with morning tea, presentation of results and a popular spot prize draw.
 The club stores a large amount of its bigger and less frequently used items underneath the building.
 Tom Blood has been our representative on the management committee of the clubrooms since our involvement began.
-From 2011till 2015, he was assisted by Ken Walker.
+From 2011 onwards he has been supported at meetings by the club president.

 In 2015, the Geelong Canoe Club had the opportunity to access a grant to upgrade their clubrooms if they involved other like-minded sporting groups.
 Stephen Parker , Canoe Club president, and Phil Shay started the ball rolling and as a result a storage shed for the club van was built.
 The GCCC is now able to use the facilities at the Canoe Club for its meetings and any social functions.

 Timing Mats and Chips